 The Solvency II regulations state that future premiums to be considered within the BEL and Risk Margin are those that fall within the "contract boundary".

-The contract boundary varies by product depending on the nature of the benefits; and may be the valuation date, the next policy anniversary or the maturity date.
+The contract boundary varies by product, depending on the nature of the benefits.
+It may be the valuation date, the next policy anniversary or the maturity date.

-All SWE business is defined as being on a short contract boundary, which means that the regular premium contracts are treated as receiving no premiums after the valuation date and have no discernible life cover/guarantees.

-This includes the unit-linked component of hybrid contracts (i.e. contracts invested in unit-linked and unitised with-profit funds) with no discernible life cover/guarantees.
+Most of the SWE business is classified as being on a long contract boundary due to the life cover / guarantees provided contingent on premiums continuing to be paid.
+This includes the unit-linked component of hybrid contracts (i.e. contracts invested in both unit-linked and unitised with-profit funds).
+A small subset of unit-linked products are classified as being on a short contract boundary as there is no life cover or guarantee on the product.